SteveALee/fullmeasure-blog/source/_posts/music-practice-with-alexa-and-song-master.md

 alexa ask tc to run mac setlist with parameter { 1...n info songs next previous }
 ```

-## Alexa Notes
+## Alexa Use

-Alexa runs on many devices and I've used an old Echo Dot, a new Echo Flex and the Android App.
-The obvious requirement is that Alexa can easily hear you when music is playing.
+Alexa runs on many devices and I've used an obsolete Echo Spot, a new Echo Flex and the Android App.
+The obvious requirement is that Alexa can easily hear you when music is playing so you might need to work on positioning.
+I've had reasonable success with practice volume levels including when playing along to music.

-I've had reasonable success with practice volume levels.
-Perhaps the best success would be using the phone app with a wireless mic such as a bluetooth headset so that it's close to your mouth.
-Of course, if your instrument is you singing you might have fun.
+Perhaps a successful approach would be to use the phone app with a wireless mic such as a bluetooth headset that can be close to your mouth.
+Assuming the Alexa app will work with any audio input device.
+If your "instrument" is singing you might have some fun.

+I do plan to revisit the speech lexicon design and defaults in the hope of smoothing it out a bit.
+But for now, the chosen words seem to work fairly reliably without Alexa getting excited and triggering built in actions like playing on Amazon music, which is horribly keen to do.

+## Latency

+As both TRIGGERcmd and Alexa are both web services hosted at unknown geographic locations there is latency.
+I assume the speech recognition is server based rather than running in the Alexa device so that will be a delay.
+Then the service has to invoke the Skill code, which then triggers the command running on the PC.
+This could only be avoided if the PC version of Alexa did local voice recognition and could invoke local commands.
+I'm not holding my breath for that.

+I experience a latency of less than 1 second from the end of a command being spoken to action.
+That has not been a real problem when using in my practice, given the type of interactions.
+The trick is to set up as much as possible in Song Master at the PC and then use Alexa for simple actions during practice.

 ## Setup Instructions